AniketYadav17/AniketYadav17/README.md

 ### About Me 🚀

-- 🌱 I’m currently learning application of machine learning algorithms and creating projects around them.
+- 🌱 I’m currently learning application of deep learning and Computer vision and creating projects around them.
 - 💞️ I’m looking to collaborate on open source projects focusing on ML/AI applications.
 - 👀 I'm passionate about building solutions for real-world problems, Astronomy, and Life in general.
 - 🐼 I adore animals and enjoy great converations!